ODonoghueLab/Minardo-Model/README.md

 This package provides three major analysis techniques for clusters:
 1. Statistically evaluate change occurring in the time intervals within clusters.
 2. Strategy for defining events (eg. phosphorylation and dephosphorylation) based on 50% abundance.
-3. Order and layout clusters based on the first occurrence of such events.
+3. Order and layout clusters based on the first occurrence of events.

 Furthermore, this package also presents an alternative colour scheme of cluster plot, which is based on a constant low opacity color.

-The methods presented here can be applied to a wider variety of time-series high-throughput molecular biology datasets.
-In the rest of this document, application to a phosphoproteomics dataset is presented.
+The methods presented here can be applied to a wide variety of time-series high-throughput molecular biology datasets.
+In the rest of this document, application to a time-series phosphoproteomics dataset is presented.
 For application to a gene expression dataset, follow [this link](workflowGE.md).